jeremytammik/tbc/a/1971_unit_test.md

 I don't 100% understand what you are asking, but I will second that speckle's Revit unit test is the best available test framework for Revit that we've found.
 You can run test functions using the speckle UI, and you don't have to test a full external command &ndash; you can test individual methods.

-Note that you still have to open Revit to use it, as I haven't seen a Revit Test Framework that can get around that &ndash; as far as I know, Revit has to be open to have access to it's API, which is required to test anything that uses and Revit API calls.
+Note that you still have to open Revit to use it, as I haven't seen a Revit Test Framework that can get around that &ndash; as far as I know, Revit has to be open to have access to its API, which is required to test anything that uses and Revit API calls.
 We've used Speckle a bit at our company, but eventually moved away from it in support of developing our own Revit Unit Test framework that better suited our needs and process.

 **Response:** Cool vid!